A Q&A with Marisel Moreno, Ph.D.

 I think we are all familiar with the stereotypes, which are the unfortunate products of U.S. and Latino heteropatriarchy, as well as racism and anti-Blackness (U.S. and Latino white supremacy).
 Latina/x literature offers us a window into the strength of Latina women.
 Latinas—especially AfroLatinas—don’t get enough credit for being the pillars of our communities and guaranteeing the survival of our peoples.

-How would you summarize your current book project?
+How would you summarize your most recent book?

-Crossing Waters: Undocumented Migration in Hispanophone Caribbean and Latinx Literature & Art is the first book to examine the representation of undocumented migration in the Caribbean, a region not associated with border crossings despite the thousands of lives lost at sea each year.
+Crossing Waters: Undocumented Migration in Hispanophone Caribbean and Latinx Literature & Art (University of Texas Press, August 2022) is the first book to examine the representation of undocumented migration in the Caribbean, a region not associated with border crossings despite the thousands of lives lost at sea each year.
 I examine works by Puerto Rican, Cuban, and Dominican writers and visual artists from the islands and the diaspora to show how they reveal the bordering of the Caribbean.
 I center anti-Blackness and draw links between the history of slavery and present-day undocumented migration.
-The book is scheduled to come out in spring 2022 as part of the series “Latinx: The Future Is Now” with the University of Texas Press.
+The book is part of the series “Latinx: The Future Is Now” with the University of Texas Press.